Program Description

 Research Interests and Special Skills

 We encourage you to look at Berkeley Lab’s website to learn more about the Lab and any research projects that you would find interesting.
-You may view the Lab’s various scientific divisions at the Scientific Divisions webpage.
-It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on the Today at Berkeley Lab and Berkeley Lab News Center pages.
+You may view the Lab’s various scientific divisions at the Scientific Divisions web page.
+It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on Elements and Berkeley Lab News Center.
+Learn more about WD&E mentors’ current research on our News and Events page.

 Reaching Out to a Researcher